cggonzal/monolith/README.md

 make generator authentication
 ```

-Adds a basic `User` model, login/logout handlers and middleware for sessions.
+Scaffolds a `User` model with session helpers, login & signup templates, and authentication middleware.

 ### Generating an admin dashboard